Erg (company): Erg network development

 After developing business mainly in the refining sector, the Genoa-based company also began to grow nationally in the fuel distribution sector through its subsidiary Erg Petroli.
-In 1984, it acquired the 780 petrol stations network of Elf's Italian subsidiary and in 1986 1.700 stations owned by Chevron.
-Thus grows the Erg Network, which adopts the brand characterized by the three rampant panthers.
+In 1984, it acquired the network of 780 petrol stations operated by Elf's Italian subsidiary and, in 1986, 1,700 stations owned by Chevron.
+The Erg network subsequently expanded and adopted the brand characterized by the three rampant panthers.

 In 1987 the company also finalized an agreement with BP to distribute the British company's lubricants.

 Collaboration with Elf and BP to sell lubricants (produced by Erg's own plants in Savona) continued until 1996, when its own product was launched.

 In 1985, in anticipation of the closure of the San Quirico Refinery in Genoa, it took control of ISAB with a stake that grew over the years until it reached 100 percent in 1997.
 In 1994, ISAB Energy was established to build a plant to produce electricity derived from the gasification of heavy oils.
 By the mid-1990s, Erg accounted for 6 percent of the Italian market in the field of service stations.

-Since 1997 the company is listed on the Italian Stock Exchange.
-In 1999 it opened gas, (petrol), stations network in Spain through Erg Petroleos, sold in 2008 to Saras S.p.A.
+The company has been listed on the Italian Stock Exchange since 1997.
+In 1999, it opened a petrol station network in Spain through Erg Petroleos, which was sold in 2008 to Saras S.p.A.

 From oil to multi-energy company

 In 2000, Erg began producing electricity through ISAB Energy (a joint venture with Edison Mission Energy), with a capacity of 528 MW and an estimated production of about 4 billion kWh per year; the goal was to build Italy's first heavy oil regasification plant for electricity production.
 With this operation, Erg, from an oil company, becomes a “multi-energy” company.

 A few years later, in October 2002, Erg Raffinerie Mediterranee was founded, a company entrusted with the management of one of the refining hubs in Europe, achieved through the union and integration of Erg's ISAB Refinery with the former Agip refinery, both in Priolo.
 The integration of the two refineries took place through the construction of an oil pipeline system and other upgrades and improvements to production efficiency and environmental compatibility.

 In 2005, Erg's stock joined the Blue-Chip segment of the Italian Stock Exchange, following the stock's significant increase in market capitalization.

 In 2006, Erg acquired EnerTAD, a company listed on the Milan Stock Exchange that built and operated wind farms.
 The transaction marks Erg's entry into the renewables sector, again as part of the “multi-energy” strategy.
 Later, EnerTAD changed its corporate name to Erg Renew.

-Subsequently to the EnerTAD acquisition, from 2007 Erg started to operate in the French and German wind markets, acquiring wind farms also in Bulgaria, Romania, Polonia and United Kingdom.
+Following the EnerTAD acquisition, from 2007 Erg started to operate in the French and German wind markets, and also acquired wind farms in Bulgaria, Romania, Poland and the United Kingdom.

-In 2008 it signed an agreement with Lukoil, sharing the 49% of oil refinery in Priolo Gargallo.
+In 2008, it signed an agreement with Lukoil, under which Lukoil acquired a 49% stake in the Priolo Gargallo refining activities.